-Meeting Leaders: (Please copy and paste the following and send to NEWCOMERS ONLY in chat window)
+Leaders: Please ask if there are any newcomers.
+If so, read the following text and send to NEWCOMERS ONLY in chat window.

 Please copy this information as it will disappear when you close zoom

-Please read the step for the month (e.g. Jan = Step 1) from the RCA basic text.
+Ask a couple to read the entire step for the month (e.g. Jan = Step 1) from the RCA basic text.

-Please read the tradition for the month (e.g. Jan = Tradition 1) from the RCA basic text – open meeting for sharing on either the tradition or anything from your coupleship.
+Ask a couple to read the entire tradition for the month (e.g. Jan = Tradition 1) from the RCA basic text – open meeting for sharing on either the tradition or anything from your coupleship.

 Ask if there are any newcomers and welcome them.

-Ask if there is a couple sharing an RCA anniversary.
+Ask if there is a couple celebrating an RCA anniversary.
 If so they get 10 minutes each to share their experience strength and hope.

-Please choose a reading/contract from any of the RCA literature and open the meeting.
+Please choose a reading/contract from any of the RCA literature and open the meeting for sharing.

-Would [secretary selects a member] read the: Page 55 in the 4th edition
+Would [leaders select a member] read: Page 55 in the basic text (4th edition)

 Anonymity and mutual respect of boundaries are essential to providing a healing experience to each of us.
 Most of us have had great difficulty establishing our boundaries, assertiveness, and personal space.
 We are sensitive to cross-talk.
 Our purpose is not to give advice or try to fix one another, but rather to create a safe environment where we can experience and share our pain, hope and joy.